 The yacht is approx. 35 m tall and 20 m long.
 It weighs approx. 30 metric tons.

-In 2019, Martin Bencher shipped over 17500 metric tons of wind turbine components from New Orleans to Fulton, Illinois – via the Mississippi river.
+Martin Bencher shipped over 17500 metric tons of wind turbine components from New Orleans to Fulton, Illinois – via the Mississippi river.

 5 vessels with 17,500 Metric Tons was discharged straight into awaiting hopper barges in New Orleans.327 components were offloaded into our yard per our engineered lift plan, including nacelles, hubs, fibers, and tower sections.
 With 24/7 security at our secluded distribution site, the components would be safe and secure.